 Previously, he was the Director of Diversity and Leadership at Teach For America, where he supported the organization’s corps members and alumni of color across the country.
 He was responsible for building and developing a strong regional presence of alumni through their involvement with The Collective, Teach For America’s Alumni of Color Association.
-R.D. helped create regional alumni advisory Collective boards in 32 regions across the country.
-In addition, R.D. supported national Teach For America initiatives, including corps member and alumni summits and the annual School Leaders of Color Conference.
+R.D. led efforts to create regional alumni advisory Collective boards in 32 regions across the country.
+He also supported national initiatives, including corps member and alumni summits and the annual School Leaders of Color Conference.

-Dr. Daniel Velasco brings over 11 years of experience in the areas of education, entrepreneurship, and strategy.
-He spent five years at the Johns Hopkins University School of Education as founding Boston Executive Director and most recently as Regional Director overseeing program implementation at 14 schools across the northeast in the largest randomized control trial of secondary school reform in American history (Diplomas Now i3 Study).
-Dr. Velasco serves as teaching facilitator and program faculty at Harvard’s School Turnaround Leadership program since 2013.
-He was a founding dual-immersion teacher with Teach For America (Voices Academies) and consulted on issues ranging from evaluation policy at the Massachusetts Executive Office of Education to network learning and development at The Achievement Network.
-He serves on the TFA-New York Junior Board and the Harvard Graduate School of Education Alumni Council.
-Dr. Velasco was honored in 2016 for his volunteer service by New York Mayor Bill de Blasio as part of the fourth annual Mayor and County Recognition Day for National Service.
+Dr. Daniel Velasco is Chief Operating Officer at Latinos for Education, where he brings deep experience in education, entrepreneurship, fundraising, and strategy.
+He was previously Chief Growth & Impact Officer and originally joined as VP of Strategy and Programs in 2017 after five years at Johns Hopkins as Boston Executive Director and later Regional Director overseeing 14 schools across the northeast in the largest randomized control trial of school reform in American history (Diplomas Now i3 Study).
+Dr. Velasco was program faculty at Harvard’s School Turnaround Leadership program for 6 years.
+He started as a teacher with Teach For America and consults on issues including evaluation, teacher retention, and adult learning and development.
+He serves on the boards of the National Center for Teacher Residencies, Rocketship Public Schools, and the Jacksonville Area Sexual Minority Youth Network.
+Dr. Velasco was honored by New York Mayor Bill de Blasio in recognition for national service.